PriyaPalak/PriyaPalak/README.md

  - Self-taught Data Analyst
  - Started learning Data Skills in **May 2021**
  - Studied Statistics at Delhi University, graduated in 2023
- - Working with Airline Operations data, creating dashboards and delivering insights for the past 3 years
+ - Working with Airline Operations data, creating dashboards and delivering insights since **July 2023**
  - Strongly believe in taking one step at a time

 ### 💡 Skills and Tools